Consensys/doc.gnark/docs/HowTo/get_started.md

 ---
-description: Add gnark to your project
+title: Add gnark to your project
+sidebar_position: 1
 ---

 # Add gnark to your project